 Till the end of time.
-Like the milk of your dreams, many restrictive property covenants do not have an expiry date.
-Unless the contract explicitly states one.
+Many restrictive property covenants do not have an expiry date, unless the contract explicitly states one.
 You may read in a contract of sale that the covenant ‘runs with the land’, meaning that any new owner of burdened land under a restrictive property covenant will inherit the same restrictions upon signing the contract.

 Short answer: yes.
 Covenants can restrict the colour of paint you use on the exterior of your house, where you place your air conditioning units and bins or any other exterior concern that may influence how your house ‘fits in’ with the houses surrounding it.
 Yes, it sounds all a bit 1984ish.
 But remember that the restrictions you may have on your property are the same for those surrounding you.
 This means you can be sure that houses will have quality materials in their own build and won’t jeopardise your own property’s value.

 With difficulty.
 You have three options.
 You can apply to the Supreme Court.
 If not this, you can amend the planning scheme within the Planning and Environment Act of 1987 (this is usually for entire developments, not individual lots).
 Lastly, you can apply for a planning permit.
 This last option is probably the clearest way forward if you do want to change the restriction.
 The authority (usually a council) has the ability to amend the covenant.
 This is if it believes the benefited party of the property covenant does not stand to lose financially.

 Most restrictive covenants relate to the exterior of a property, not the interior.
 You are free to have a Jacuzzi in the kitchen.

 Restrictive covenants can dictate the following:

 For more information and detailed requirements of amending a covenant, see the Department of Environment, Land, Water & Planning’s information about a property covenant.